linnovate/mean/README.md

 ```
 > NOTE: Running Node.js applications in the __production__ environment enables caching, which is disabled by default in all other environments.

+### Logging

+As from mean-0.4.4 control over the logging format has been delgated to the env configuration files.
+The formats and implementation are done using the morgan node module and it's [predefined format](https://github.com/expressjs/morgan#predefined-formats)
+The default for the development environmanet uses [tiny format](https://github.com/expressjs/morgan#tiny) and the production uses the widely used [combined format](https://github.com/expressjs/morgan#combined).

 ## Staying up to date
 After initializing a project, you'll see that the root directory of your project is already a git repository.
 MEAN uses git to download and update its own code.
 To handle its own operations, MEAN creates a remote called `upstream`.
 This way you can use git as you would in any other project.